 How Block Hashes Work in Blockchain

 A blockchain is a concept of storing data digitally.
 This data comes in blocks.
 These blocks are chained together and make the data immutable.
 When a block of data is chained with the other blocks, its data can never be changed again.
-It will be publicly available to anyone who wants to see it ever again, in exactly that sequence it was added to the blockchain.
-Nobody can change that information once it is on the blockchain.
+It will be publicly available to anyone who wants to see it ever again and will be available in the same sequence in which it was added to the blockchain.
+Nobody can change the information once it is added in the blockchain.

-Now, in the previous section, we have learned how to build the block and how the cryptographic hashing ties into the whole process.
+In the previous section, we have learned how to build the block and the cryptographic hashing ties into the whole process.
 Here you can see how blockchain uses all these concepts together to preserve the integrity of a full blockchain.

 Imagine a bunch of blocks of transaction data as of the following image.

 Now imagine if the data in any block is altered.
-Let's say that we have altered in block number 2, the data in block 2 is now different, meaning the block also gets a new signature.
+Let us say that we have altered in block number 2, the data in block 2 is now different, and mining the block also gets a new signature.
 The signature that corresponds with this new set of data is no longer chained to other blocks.
-It just breaks block number 2 because the hash is no longer valid and it also invalidates every single block that comes after it all the way to the end of the chain.
-This indicates to other users of this blockchain that some data in block 2 has been altered, and because the blockchain should be immutable, they reject this change by shifting back to a previous record of the blockchain where all the blocks are still chained together.
+It just breaks block number 2 because the hash is no longer valid and it also invalidates every single block that comes after it to the end of the chain.
+It indicates to other users of this blockchain that some data in block 2 has been altered, and because the blockchain should be immutable, they reject this change by shifting back to a previous record of the blockchain where all the blocks are still chained together.
 This is the main advantage of the blockchain.

-Now, if you will try to fix it, the only way you can do that would be by figuring out a nonce which can be explained in the previous lesson.
+Now, if you try to fix it, the only way you can do it by figuring out a nonce which is explained in the previous lesson.
 So we take simply one block and try that.
-If it doesn't give a valid hash, then try with two, three, four, and if none of them will work, then simply mine it.
-When you mine a block, the system figures out that here is a valid hash.
-It's got four leading zeroes, which we said was the importance of this.
-But as you'll notice, when you try to hash block number two, this hash doesn't have four leading zeros.
+If it doesn't give a valid hash, try with two, three, four, and if none of them will work, then simply mine it.
+When you mine a block, the system figures out that there is a valid hash as it has got four leading zeroes.
+But as you notice that when you try to hash block number two, this hash doesn't have four leading zeros.
 Therefore it's still an invalid block.
-So you'd have to mine this block as well.
-And you would have to do that with every single block all the way to the front of the chain to be able to fix what happened here.
+So you would have to mine this block as well.
+Also, you have to do that with every single block all the way to the front of the chain to fix the problem.

-Understanding the importance of four leading zeroes in Hash
+Understanding the importance of four leading zeroes in the hash

 Now let's talk about how important it is to have four leading zeroes.
 These four leading zeros are tied to something called difficulty level.
 The difficulty level is something that's tied and built into the blockchain network which determines how difficult it is for you to get the equivalent cryptographic hash for a block.
 In this case, that difficulty level requires us to have a hash that is smaller than what we have in the target.

 For this specific purpose, we will need a target that has at least four leading zeroes.
 For example, if the hash target is 0000a1b2c3d4e5f6, any hash less than or equal to this number is a valid block hash.
-Many hashes would satisfy this requirement, and any one of those would be valid.
+Many hashes would satisfy this requirement, and anyone of those would be valid.
 However, it is a tough task to find such a hash.
-Lesser the hash target, the more difficult it is to find a satisfying hash.
+Lesser the hash target, the more difficult it is to find a valid hash.

-These difficulty level keeps increasing over time as new computers are added in more cryptographic hashing to the bitcoin network.
+These difficulty levels keep increasing over time as new computers are added in more cryptographic hashing to the bitcoin network.
 So, more hashing power means the difficulty level needs to go up.
-This difficulty level is adjusted every two weeks to make sure that the computer that is actually competing to try to solve these cryptographic problems take approximately a total of 10 minutes to mine a new block.
+This difficulty level is adjusted in every two weeks to make sure that the computer which is actually competing to solve these cryptographic problems take approximately a total of 10 minutes to mine a new block.